Thursday, November 1, 2012

 Is the book's exegesis of the second and third chapters of Genesis just another neologism?
 No, it is not.
 If the book's exegesis is only the latest neologism, but not the exhumation and revelation of the original story, then not only do the individuals who first hear the story, have absolutely no idea what the story means, but neither does the original storyteller.
 Imagine the storyteller saying, "Sometimes I just say things.
 I don't know what they mean."
 It is somewhat difficult to imagine this event happening.

 Please note: the exposition of the second and third chapters of Genesis in your book Judge This Book By Its Cover is directed to Africans who are fascinated by Western insistence on denying glaring, convincing evidence.
-This evidence in Genesis combines reason, emotions, logic, feelings, and spirituality for the feminine/masculine solution to an astounding enigma.
+The evidence in Genesis combines reason, emotions, logic, feelings, and spirituality for the feminine/masculine solution to an astounding enigma.